toyanunal/Python-Exercises/README.md

-Python-based projects that I have completed.
+This repository includes Python-based tasks and projects that I have been working on.